hackerb9/vt340test/charset/README.md

 [TODO: Add in how G0 is special.
 It's the default character set, right?]

+## Charmap and Locale

+It should be possible to create a special locale, based on Latin-1, but with multibyte characters that use single-shifts.
+[TODO: Figure this out and add a link here to how to do it.].
+See: gconv, locale-gen, /etc/locale.gen.

 ## Character Set Selection

 To make a character set available, it first must be designated as